farmera/sare_grant/study_methods.md

 ###### Figure 1.
 Mechanics of Light Absorption in Plants

 Creating an effective spectral index means capturing the right kind of light, at the right time of day, during the right part of the season, under good weather conditions.

-In [Section 3](kites_balloons_drones.md) we learned about a set of images that were captured using a pair of consumer cameras.
-These were later processed to produce both an NRG image along with a final index image, known as an NDVI index.
+Our primary goal was to determine to what extent low-cost aerial multi-spectral data can be correlated with variable nitrogen (N) rates applied to sugarcane.
+NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials in other plant species.
+Yet acquisition and interpretation of these data using traditional methods is expensive, error prone, and often beyond reach of most Louisiana sugar cane growers.

 The mathematical expression used to create an NDVI index is as follows:

 __(NIR - Red) / (NIR + Red) =  NDVI__